jeeyoungk/resume/README.md

 My current interests are:

-* Data Warehousing
+* Data warehousing
-* Distributed Systems
+* Distributed systems
-* Database Systems, specifically Time-series Databases
+* Database Systems, specifically time-series databases

-At the end of the day, I'm a generalist in heart.
+At the end of the day, I'm a generalist at heart.
 I still have much to learn and I would love to dedicate my passion towards the company and the product that I believe in.

 Work Experience
 ---------------